 Lacto-fermentation is not only a great way to preserve produce for a longer time, it produces natural lactic acid producing bacteria that is really good for your gut health and should be part of all healthy diets.
 Lacto-fermented vegetables are a staple in my diet and I try to have some at every meal.
 Once you get the trick, you’ll see it’s not very hard to prepare.
 Traditional cultures studied by Weston A. Price all ate fermented staples which contributed greatly to their good health.

 Make your own dressings

-A lot of people on the Paleo diet will stop buying commercial dressings because of the bad polyunsaturated fats used to make them.
+A lot of people on the Paleo diet will stop buying commercial dressings because of the bad polyunsaturated fats, sugar, artificial ingredients, and preservatives used to make them.
 Another good reason to stop buying the commercial stuff is to save big dollars.
-All it takes is olive oil or some other good oil, a vinegar like lemon juice, apple cider vinegar or balsamic vinegar and your favorite blend of herbs and spices.
+All it takes is olive oil or some other good oil, an acidic like lemon juice, apple cider vinegar or balsamic vinegar and your favorite blend of herbs and spices.
 About 3 parts oil to 1 part vinegar, whisk, taste, adjust, enjoy!
 Much better and much cheaper.

 Bacon ‘n eggs

 The famous bacon and eggs is a great way to start the day and both bacon and eggs can be bought for relatively cheap, even the good kind.
 If you buy your eggs direct from the farmer you could save even more, and remember that even at $5 a dozen you can still make 4 meals out of them if you eat three per meal.